Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Introduction

-Considering a cycle $C$ in a graph $G$ such that every component of $G-V(C)$ has at most three neighbours on $C$, we observe that if $G$ is $4$-connected, then $C$ is a~Hamilton cycle.
-This fact was appreciated by Tutte~\cite{Tutte} in proving that every $4$-connected planar graph has a Hamilton cycle.
-Since then, Tutte cycles and paths are used in the study of Hamilton properties of graphs.
-In particular, Thomassen~\cite{ThomassenSurf} showed that all $4$-connected planar graphs are, in fact, Hamilton-connected.
-It was also shown that the result of Tutte extends to projective-planar graphs~\cite{ThoYu}, and that every $4$-connected toroidal graph has a Hamilton path~\cite{ThoYuZan}, and every $5$-connected such graph is Hamilton-connected~\cite{KawOze}.
+In 1956, Tutte~\cite{Tutte} showed that every $4$-connected planar graph has a Hamilton cycle.
+The main ingredient of the proof is to consider a cycle $C$ in a graph $G$ such that every component of $G-V(C)$ has at most three neighbors on $C$ (then, if $G$ is $4$-connected, $C$ becomes a~Hamilton cycle).
+Since then, Tutte cycles and paths have been often used in the study of Hamilton properties of graphs.
+For instance, Thomassen~\cite{ThomassenSurf} showed that all $4$-connected planar graphs are, in fact, Hamilton-connected.
+It was also shown that the result of Tutte extends to projective-planar graphs~\cite{ThoYu}, that every $4$-connected toroidal graph has a Hamilton path~\cite{ThoYuZan}, and that every $5$-connected such graph is Hamilton-connected~\cite{KawOze}.

-Using the concept of Tutte-connectedness, we build on recent results of \v{C}ada et al.~\cite{CadaEtAl} and Li et al.~\cite{LiEtAl}, and we continue the study of the following conjecture formulated by Thomassen~\cite{Thomassen}.
+We study Tutte paths in claw-free graphs in the direction of recent results on Tutte cycles and paths by \v{C}ada et al.~\cite{CadaEtAl} and Li et al.~\cite{LiEtAl}, which investigate the following conjecture formulated by Thomassen~\cite{Thomassen} (note that, for better orientation, quoted known results and statements are labeled with letters).